artMATERIALS/hyperspectral-microspectroscopy/README.md

 ![image](https://github.com/artMATERIALS/correlative-hyperspectral-microspectroscopy/assets/151731956/d035174f-f9cb-4ee5-8c8a-a74ef11abfa9)

-Step 1: data are preprocessed for drift correction
+Step 1: data are acquired in transmission and total electron yield mode

-Step 2: normalization
+Step 2: data are preprocessed for drift correction and normalized

-Step 3: images are reduced to a few components by performing a dimensionality reduction
+Step 3: images are reduced to a few components by performing a dimensionality reduction technique

-Step 4: Clustering is performed to these components to create the clustered transmission and TEY image.
+Step 4: clustering is performed to these components to create the clustered transmission and electron yield image.

 ## Glance into Li-ion battery